bynect/pytmi/docs/README.md

         print("Something went wrong.")
 ```

-You can find a [usage example](docs/example.py) inside the `docs` directory.
+You can find a [usage example](example.py) inside the `docs` directory.

 ## Todos

-* TmiClient respond to server ping only when constantly reading messages.
-Consider using scheduler or asyncio.Task for the moment.
+* `TmiClient` respond to server ping only when constantly reading messages.
+Consider using a scheduler or `asyncio.Task`s for the moment.

 ## Changelog